projectblacklight/blacklight-gallery/README.md

   - Building the internal test app will install Solr 9.6.1 locally via [`solr_wrapper`](https://github.com/cbeer/solr_wrapper)

 ### Building and testing test application
-By default, the rake tasks below run with the current Rails and Blacklight versions defined in the gemspec file, you can modify the rake task with the following environment variables:
+By default, the rake tasks below run with the current Rails and Blacklight versions defined in the gemspec file.
+You can modify the rake task with the following environment variables:
 - Pass custom options to the rails engine cart using the `ENGINE_CART_RAILS_OPTIONS` environment variable.
 - Set a specific Rails version with `export RAILS_VERSION=some_version_#`.
 - Set a specific Blacklight version with `export BLACKLIGHT_VERSION=some_version_#`.
+- Use Blacklight on the latest commit from the repository with `export BLACKLIGHT_VERSION=github`

 #### Building Internal Test App
 Within the blacklight-gallery root directory: